beerfactory/brewbox-doc/spec_model/brewery.rst

 #######

 Brewery class is the representation of a brewery in BrewBox.
-This is the central object for accessing equipments, sensors actuators and data.
+This is the central object for accessing equipments, sensors, actuators and data.

 .. image:: /images/CD_Brewery.png
     :align: center